tesslinden/budgetbuddy/README.md

 ## Usage

-By default (if you run `budgetbuddy` with no arguments), BudgetBuddy will do the following:
+By default (if you run `budgetbuddy` with no arguments), BudgetBuddy will run in merge-and-plot mode, which does the following:
-1. Import the most recent merged transactions file
+1. **Import history:** Import the most recent merged transactions file
-2. Import the manual transactions file and check if any new transactions are present or if any transactions have been deleted
+2. **Import manual transactions:** Import the manual transactions file and check if any new transactions are present or if any transactions have been deleted
-3. Import the raw transactions files and look for any new transactions not found in the merged file; if there are new transactions, ask the user to annotate them
+3. **Import other transactions:** Import the raw transactions files and look for any new transactions not found in the merged file; if there are new transactions, ask the user to annotate them
-4. Make a new merged file with the deletions and additions identified in steps 2 & 3; save it in the merged transactions folder
+4. **Merge:** Make a new merged file with the deletions and additions identified in steps 2 & 3; save it in the merged transactions folder
-5. Import the budget file; use the budget file and the new merged file from step 4 to plot spending and income patterns for the past 6 months; save the plot in the plots folder
+5. **Plot:** Import the budget file; use the budget file and the new merged file from step 4 to plot spending and income patterns for the past 6 months; save the plot in the plots folder

 Here is an example output made with mock data:
 ![Example output made with mock data](example_output_using_mock_data.png)